 \subsection{Target Determining Module}

 This module is used to identify the target objects.
 We consider the target objects are the objects that are directly reachable to interact with.
+We do not consider platforms as target objects as they are static.
 We use the following predicates to determine the targets in our example domain.

 \begin{itemize} \item {\it left-of ($o_i$, $o_j$)}: if object $o_j$ is in left of object $o_i$ (See Figure \ref{Fig trajectories and targets}).

 {\it left-of($o_i$, $o_j$)} $\equiv$ $o_i \neq o_j \land x_{max}(o_i) > x_{min}(o_j)$,